philipsoutham/py-mysql2pgsql/README.rst

 PostgreSQL.
 So when you end with a different database schema please note that:

-* Most MySQL versions don't enforce `NOT NULL` constraint on `date` and `enum` feilds.
+* Most MySQL versions don't enforce `NOT NULL` constraint on `date` and `enum` fields.
 Because of that `NOT NULL` is skipped for this types.
 Here's an excuse for the dates: `<http://bugs.mysql.com/bug.php?id=59526>`_.

 About: